-Since 1827, students, faculty and graduates of the University of Toronto have been making history and mapping the future.
+Since 1827, students, faculty and graduates of U of T have been making history and mapping the future.
 At U of T, exceptional students become extraordinary people by seeking to develop their minds, bodies and spirits through connections with new ideas, people and places.

 Studying at U of T is about choice.
 Entering first year gives you access to more academic programs than at any other Canadian university.

-Choice extends to the more than 1,000 student organizations, athletic teams and academic associations, and each of the 3 campuses offers different learning environments, experiences and recreational opportunities.
+Choice extends to the more than 1,000 student organizations, athletic teams and academic associations, and each of our 3 campuses offers different learning environments, experiences and recreational opportunities.

-Accessibility Services is part of our commitment to maintaining an accessible and welcoming university community.
-Assessment and financial support are available to assist students with physical or learning disabilities as well as students with chronic health problems.
+Accessibility Services are part of our commitment to maintaining an accessible and welcoming university community.
+Assessment and financial support are available to assist students with physical or learning disabilities, as well as students with chronic health problems.

 Services range from on-campus transportation, books on tape and note-taking, to the latest adaptive equipment, which is made available through the Adaptive Technology Resource Centre.